AndrewZheng-1011/AndrewZheng-1011.github.io/_portfolio/Physics Informed Neural Network for Quadruped Dynamics.md

 The quadruped locomotion was simulated in gazebo simulation using the champ quadruped model.
 A automated simulation testbed was generated (can run simulation testbed <a href = "https://github.com/AndrewZheng-1011/terrain_champ" title="terrain_champ">here</a>) to conduct quadruped locomotion under the following parameters shown in the table below:
 ![gazeboTableSimParams](/images/portfolio/gazeboChampSimParams.PNG)

+By feeding the data collected by the simulation environment into the Koopman autoencoder model, we use the soft constraints such as reconstruction error and linearity error to enforce the neural network to learn a dynamical system model.
 ![KoopmanAEModel](/images/portfolio/KoopmanAEModel.PNG)
 <h2> Results & Conclusion </h2>